Mazur's main conjecture at Eisenstein primes

-Two key ingredients in the proof of Theorem~\ref{thm:CYC} are the proof of an Iwasawa main conjecture for $E$ over the \emph{anticyclotomic} $\Z_p$-extension of an auxiliary imaginary quadratic field $K/\Q$, and a special case of the cyclotomic Euler system of Beilinson--Flach classes originally constructed by Kings--Loeffler--Zerbes \cite{explicit}, serving as a bridge between the cyclotomic and anticyclotomic settings.
-In the rest of this introduction we describe these ingredients in more detail and outline some of the ideas in our proofs.
+More precisely, our argument rests on the proof of an Iwasawa main conjecture for $E$ over the anticyclotomic $\Z_p$-extension of $K$ (see Theorem~\ref{thm:AC} below), and a congruence argument building on the cyclotomic Euler system of Beilinson--Flach classes of Lei--Loeffler--Zerbes \cite{RSCMF} and Kings--Loeffler--Zerbes \cite{explicit}.

-\subsection{Anticyclotomic main conjectures}
+\subsubsection{Anticyclotomic main conjectures}

 Denote by $N$ the conductor of $E$, and let $K$ be an imaginary quadratic field such that

 and such that the following \emph{Heegner hypothesis} holds:

 Let $\Gamma_K^-={\rm Gal}(K^{-}_{\infty}/K)$ be the Galois group of the anticyclotomic $\Z_p$-extension of $K$, and for each $n$ denote by $K_n^-$ the subfield of $K^{-}_{\infty}$ with $[K_n^-:K]=p^n$.
 In sharp contrast with the case of $\Q_\infty/\Q$, one can show that ${\rm rank}_\Z E(K_n^-)$ is unbounded as $n\to\infty$, and therefore the Pontryagin dual $\X_{\rm ord}(E/K_\infty^-)$ of the Selmer group ${\rm Sel}_{p^\infty}(E/K_\infty^-)$ has positive rank as a module over the anticyclotomic Iwasawa algebra $\Lambda_K^-=\Z_p\llbracket{\Gamma_K^-}\rrbracket$.
 This unbounded growth is accounted for by the existence of Heegner points on $E$ associated with a given modular parametrization